wikimedia/mediawiki-extensions-FlaggedRevs/README.txt

   if you set a cron job to run /FlaggedRevs/maintenance/updateStats.php every so often, which is preferable.

 == Configuration ==
-* There is a well-commented list of configurable variables in FlaggedRevs.php.
+* There is a well-commented list of configurable variables in FlaggedRevs.config.php.
+* Change settings by adding them to LocalSettings.php.
 * The online documentation expains some of these further.

 == Uninstallation ==